-In this step product owner and development team will try to plan project releases.
+In this step, the Product Owner and development team will try to plan project releases.

 Planning in SCRUM

-SCRUM is based on development in time boxes called Sprint.
-Sprint is a time needed to complete selected stories (features, bugs, requirements, tasks,…).
-Length of the sprint is typically 30 days, but it depends on a development strategy and product owner requirements.
+SCRUM is based on development in timeboxes called Sprint.
+Sprint is the time needed to complete selected stories (features, bugs, requirements, tasks,…).
+The length of the sprint is typically 30 days, but it depends on a development strategy and product owner requirements.

 Every sprint usually ends with a demo of the work completed.
-At the end of the sprint the development team shows all completed stories to the product owner, stakeholders, management and to anyone who is interested in.
-These stories are also typically shipped to product owner.
+At the end of the sprint, the development team shows all completed stories to the product owner, stakeholders, management, and anyone who is interested.
+These stories are also typically shipped to the product owner.

 In SCRUM are all the sprint stories released typically in one release.
-ScrumDesk enables to develop more releases in one sprint.
-To support this advantage feature, ScrumDesk support Planning matrix.
+ScrumDesk enables the development of more releases in one sprint.
+To support this advantage feature, ScrumDesk supports the Planning matrix.

-Planning matrix is a matrix of the releases and sprints.
-Every cell is storyboard filled with stories that will be shipped in given release and developed in time of the sprint.
+The planning matrix is a matrix of the releases and sprints.
+Every cell is a storyboard filled with stories that will be shipped in a given release and developed in the time of the sprint.

 ScrumDesk: Release plan

-Product owner needs to know details of the release plan.
-Release plan is plan of dates when completed product version will be shipped to customers.
+The product owner needs to know the details of the release plan.
+The release plan is a plan of dates when the completed product version will be shipped to customers.

-As example, we are going to release RSS Reader in two releases, one called Release A (alpha) and second release called Final release.
+As an example, we are going to release RSS Reader in two releases, one called Release A (alpha) and the second release called Final release.

 Release planning in ScrumDesk is supported in view Planning.
-After the start, top row is displaying Product Backlog stories that are unassigned to any sprint (we don’t have stories yet, so its empty).
+After the start, the top row is displaying Product Backlog stories that are unassigned to any sprint (we don’t have stories yet, so it’s empty).

-Bottom row displays sprint selected in combo box.
+The bottom row displays the sprint selected in the combo box.

 No release is created by default.
-To create new release, log in as Product Owner.
-Only product owner (and Scrum Master in case of the problems) can create new release.
+To create a new release, log in as Product Owner.
+Only the product owners (and Scrum Master in case of problems) can create a new release.

-Click on New link on the right upper corner in Backlog row.
+Click on the New link on the right upper corner in the Backlog row.

-Release dialog will appears.
-Enter release name, description and estimated date of the release.
+Release dialog will appear.
+Enter release name, description, and estimated date of the release.
 At the bottom of the dialog will be automatically calculated statistics for this release.

-Close the Release dialog and look on the timeline.
-Small black rectangle will appears indicating newly created release.
+Close the Release dialog and look at the timeline.
+A small black rectangle will appear indicating the newly created release.
 Clicking on this rectangle marker, Release dialog details will be displayed.

-Now lets create second, and the final, release of the RSS Reader sample.
+Now let’s create the second, and the final, release of the RSS Reader sample.

-In release combo box you can see all defined releases and extra items to easy filtering stories unassigned to some of the release or all the stories.
+In the release combo box, you can see all defined releases and extra items to easily filter stories unassigned to some of the releases or all the stories.